jwesters/Personal-Writing/Drafts/Weekly Songs.md

 197. ["Broken Halos"](https://open.spotify.com/track/06gD2ZtK3Dzc1BYqWExQJJ?si=7deb065875a54040) Chris Stapleton (From A Room: Volume 1).
 Yeah... a fairly modern country song I like.
 Deal with it.

 198. ["Voices of the Voiceless"](https://open.spotify.com/track/2l4ltNg9BARXbTDYKcJ9jc?si=062ed7581d264186) Lowkey, Immortal Technique (Soundtrack to the Struggle...)
 I heard of this song through [Immortal Technique](https://en.wikipedia.org/wiki/Immortal_Technique).
 Highly political, like Immortal Technique, his accent also is something I find I really enjoy for some odd reason.
 More than anything, his lyrics are deep.
 Check out the lyrics for this song as an example.

+199. ["Tears in Heaven"](https://open.spotify.com/track/3UqHlIBI771FNCiLY5MKrp?si=57eabe9ed80f44ba) Eric Clapton (Unplugged).
+I'm not a fan of Eric Clapton for a variety of reasons but I have to admit this is a heartfelt song.
+Unfortunately, the fact I've been to a half dozen funerals where this song was played has kind of numbed me to the sentiment of it.
+Regardless, it still is a solid song.